Security-Onion-Solutions/securityonion-docs/curator.rst

      - month: '*'
      - dayweek: '*'

 This particular cron section will run the task every minute.
-After this, restart the curator with ``so-curator-restart`` and note any errors.
-Changes are not errors.
+After this, restart Curator with ``sudo so-curator-restart`` and note any errors (changes are not errors).

-To confirm that the job was added correctly, run ``crontab -l`` and look for the new task's cronjob.
+To confirm that the job was added correctly, run ``crontab -l`` and look for the new task's cron job.

-If the task's cronjob does not show up, there were errors during the restart process.
-You must fix those errors for the cronjob to be created.
+If the task's cron job does not show up, then there may have been errors during the restart process.
+You must fix those errors for the cron job to be created.

 Logs
 ----